poga/devpoga.org/content/post/2020-12-19_ocaml_predictable_module_functor/index.md

 ![](/post/2020-12-19_ocaml_predictable_module_functor/camel.jpg)

 OCaml's module system can be a powerful tool for building generic code and structuring systems.
-Functors are functions from modules to modules and they server an important role for the power of module system.
+Functors are functions from modules to modules and they serve an important role for the power of module system.

 Some common usages of functors [are](https://dev.realworldocaml.org/functors.html):